Nylon-eating bacteria: EIII

 The structure of EIII was resolved in 2018.
 Instead of being a completely novel enzyme, it appears to be a member of the N-terminal nucleophile (N-tn) hydrolase family.
 Specifically, computational approaches classify it as a MEROPS S58 (now renamed P1) hydrolase.
 The protein is expressed as a precursor, which then cleaves itself into two chains.
 Outside of this plasmid, > 95% similar proteins are found in Agromyces and Kocuria.
+As of 2025, 9 homologues of NylC are described from different Actinobacteria (Plastic Enzyme Database PAZY., accessed 12.02.2025).

 EIII was originally thought to be completely novel.
 Susumu Ohno proposed that it had come about from the combination of a gene-duplication event with a frameshift mutation.
 An insertion of thymidine would turn an arginine-rich 427aa protein into this 392aa enzyme.